 - Control: When driving on ice and snow, do not use cruise control and avoid abrupt steering maneuvers.
 When merging into traffic, take it slow.
 Sudden movements can cause your vehicle to slide.

 - Vision: Be aware of what’s going on well ahead of you.
-Actions by other vehicles will alert you to problems more quickly, and give you that split-second of extra time to react safely
+Other vehicles’ actions will alert you to problems more quickly and give you that split-second of extra time to react safely.

 How to Drive on Black Ice